harvestingmoon/nanodeepseek/README.md

-### NanoGPT Incorporating DeepSeek Things

-## TLDR: NanoGPT with DeepSeek Implementations + Muon Optimizer
+## A heavily modified NanoGPT

 ### Motivation:
-This repo basically serves as a way to see how I can implement the novel mechanisms as shown in DeepSeek Papers into a small simple and concise LLM (that is basically NanoGPT).
-It is a small trained implementation of Deepseek (190m params) with a Muon Optimizer
+This repo basically serves as a way to see how I can implement the novel mechanisms as shown in DeepSeek Papers & other relative research papers into a small simple and concise LLM (that is basically NanoGPT).
+It is a small trained implementation of Deepseek (190m params) with a Muon Optimizer & several novel research ideas

 ### General Architecture
 ![alt text](image.png)

-This entire module represents the Deepseek module.
 Right now, I have implemented 3 MTP Blocks (1 Main module and 2 MTP Modules).
-The main module contains 8 Layers of Transformer block while each of the remaining MTP modules only contains 2 layers of transformer block (albeit they put only 1 there -> possibly because most of the context and space representation is already done in the main module).
+The main module contains 8 Layers of Transformer block while each of the remaining MTP modules only contains 2 layers of transformer block (albeit they put only 1 there -> possibly because most of the context and space representation is already done in the main module)

 ![alt](image-1.png)

 Each transformer block basically contains RMSNorm with the attention being MLA.
 Yes it contians the K/V Cache compression algorithm and decoupled RoPe in place too.
 This then concats with the previous value before undergoing RMSNorm again to a FFN that is DeepSeekMoE.

-DeepSeekMoE was a little more complex as I thought since it contains fine grained experts segmentations, shared expert iso and a modified aux load balancer for even distribution between experts)
+DeepSeekMoE was a little more complex as I thought since it contains fine grained experts segmentations, shared expert iso and a modified aux load balancer for even distribution between experts.

+In the future, I am also implementing MoBA for long context windows (as proposed by the Kimi research paper)

 ### TODO: